For information about the Courts of Nova Scotia, including guides, forms, procedures and court contact information, go to courts.ns.ca.

 Some things to think about:

-- Is there another way to solve the dispute?
-Have you looked at other possible ways to resolve the issue - click here for information about working things out without court?
+Is there another way to solve the dispute?
+Have you looked at other possible ways to resolve the issue?
+Here is information about working things out without court.

-- Are there time limits for starting a civil lawsuit for this particular issue?
+Are there time limits for starting a civil lawsuit for this particular issue?
 Have you missed them?
-Click here for more information about time limits.
+Here is information about time limits.
 It is a good idea to speak with a lawyer if you aren't sure.

-- Do you understand the risks of going to court?
-Going to court is the hardest way to solve disputes.
+Do you understand the risks of going to court?
+Going to court is often the hardest way to solve disputes.
 Some things to think about:

-- Court $$ costs money.
-For example, it costs $218.05 (plus law stamp $25+HST) to start a claim in the Nova Scotia Supreme Court, or $99.70 to claim less then $5000 in Small Claims Court.
+- Court costs money.
+For example, there are filing fees.
+It costs $218.05 (plus law stamp $25+HST) to start a claim in the Nova Scotia Supreme Court, or $99.70 to claim less then $5000 in Small Claims Court.
 In some cases and if you have a low income you may be able to get the court fees waived.
 Find other court fee information, including information about fees that may be waived, here.
 Other expenses may include the cost of witnesses, experts, discoveries, photocopying, your time, etc.

-- At Court - the hearing or trial.
+Can you handle the workload?
 There are many steps along the way.
-Doing a trial on your own is challenging, and people going to court without a lawyer do not succeed as often as people who go to court with a lawyer representing them.
+Going to court: Doing a trial on your own is challenging, and people who go to court without a lawyer do not succeed as often as people who go to court with a lawyer representing them.

 Court Forms: Quick Links